pydatacharlotte/04-Markov-decision-processes/README.md

-# 04-Markov-decision-processes
+# PyData Charlotte - Markov Decision Processes

-Planning ahead: using Markov decision processes to optimize your life
+Collection of scripts, notebooks, and slides for a presentation on Markov decision processes by Eric Cotner.